drkstr101/starter/README.md

 ### Start the app

-To start all applications and services for development run `yarn start`.
+To start all applications and services for development run `docker compose up --detach && yarn start`.
 Open your browser and navigate to <http://localhost:4200/>.

 ### Generate code